-We are registering for resale 187,500,000 Ordinary Shares representing 37,500,000 ADSs under the SEPA from time to time during the commitment period, subject to the restrictions and satisfaction of the conditions in the SEPA, if and when we determine to sell additional ordinary shares represented by ADSs to Yorkville under the SEPA.
+We are registering for resale under this Prospectus 108,000,000,000 Ordinary Shares represented by 10,000,000 ADSs under the SEPA from time to time during the Commitment Period, subject to the restrictions and satisfaction of the conditions in the SEPA, if and when we determine to sell additional Ordinary Shares represented by ADSs to Yorkville under the SEPA.

-Sales of substantial amounts of shares of our ordinary shares or ADSs in the public market, or the perception that such sales might occur, could adversely affect the market price of our ordinary shares, and the market value of our other securities.
+Sales of substantial amounts of our Ordinary Shares or ADSs in the public market, or the perception that such sales might occur, could adversely affect the market price of our Ordinary Shares, and the market value of our other securities.
 We cannot predict if and when the selling shareholder may sell such shares in the public markets.
-Furthermore, in the future, we may issue additional ordinary shares or ADSs or other equity or debt securities convertible into ordinary shares or ADSs.
+Furthermore, in the future, we may issue additional ordinary shares or ADSs or other equity or debt securities convertible into Ordinary Shares or ADSs.
 Any such issuance could result in substantial dilution to our existing shareholders and could cause our share price to decline.